Koroshi dialect

-Koroshi (Koroshi: کوروشی, Balochi: کوروٚشی) is a Balochi dialect.
-The speakers of Koroshi live in scattered pockets in Southern Iranian Fars province.
-The number of speakers was estimated to be 1000 in 2006.
+Koroshi (Koroshi: کوروشی, Balochi: کورۏشی) is a Balochi dialect.
+The Baloch speakers of Koroshi live in scattered pockets in Southern Iranian Fars province.
+The number of speakers was estimated to be 1,000 in 2006.
 According to Ethnologue the dialect has 180 speakers within 40 to 50 families.

 Entirely isolated from the main body of the Baloch habitat, Koroshi distinguishes itself in grammar and lexicon among Balochi varieties.

+Glottolog divides the Koroshi into two categories: Coastal Koroshi and Inland Koroshi.

 Phonology

 The transcription used here is only an approximation: